-Nevertheless, the Canadian PSS has many merits.
-First, its design takes advantage of the findings from the U.S. and the U.K. surveys by utilizing the previously well-received and betterdefined questions (such as the theory rankings), while discarding those questions that are difficult to interpret (such as questions about marginal cost that firms have difficulty answering) (Amirault, Kwan, and Wilkinson 2006).
+The Canadian PSS has many merits.
+First, its design takes advantage of the findings from the U.S. and the U.K. surveys by utilizing the previously well-received and better-defined questions (such as the theory rankings), while discarding those questions that are difficult to interpret (such as questions about marginal cost that firms have difficulty answering) (Amirault, Kwan, and Wilkinson 2006).
 Second, because the Canadian PSS data were collected in face-to-face interviews, surveyors were able to resolve respondents' questions and minimize misinterpretations.
-As a result, this data series does not contain any missing values (thereby differing from Blinder et al. 1998 and Fabiani et al. 2005); all questions were answered by small, medium, and large firms in various industries.
-This rich data set permits a detailed investigation that was not possible previously.
+As a result, this data series does not contain any missing values (thereby differing from Blinder et al. 1998 and Fabiani et al. 2006); all questions were answered by small, medium, and large firms in various industries.
+This rich data set permits a detailed investigation that was not previously possible.
+But the survey method also has its limitations; it inherently has potential biases, limiting the degree to which statistical inference can be made in our analysis (see Appendix A).